 Schmidt stability index was calculated from the temperature profile data provided by the monitoring buoy deployed in Lake Rotoehu.
-Summer stratification was generally stronger and more sustained in 2014-15 summer period compared to the three previous summer periods (Figure 5).
+Summer stratification was generally stronger and more sustained in 2014-15 summer period, than in the three previously monitored summer periods (Figure 4).

-Figure 5.
+Figure 4.
 Schmidt stability index of Lake Rotoehu, based on records from the monitoring buoy for the period April 2011 to May 2015.
-Sections of data have been corrected to account for sensor drift.
+Sections of data have been corrected to account for drift of the buoy.
 A higher Schmidt stability value indicates stronger stratification of the water column.

-During the 2014-15 monitoring period, the primary episode of lake stratification occurred over a 6 week period from 17 December 2014 to 5 February 2015 (Figure 6).
-Lake stability declined in early-February and the lake mixed in mid-February before stability again increased.
+During 2014-15 monitoring period, the primary episode of lake stratification occurred over a 6 week period from 17 December 2014 to 5 February 2015 (Figure 5).
+Lake stability declined in mid-February and the lake mixed on 5-6 February before stability again increased.

-Figure 6.
+Figure 5.
 Schmidt stability index of Lake Rotoehu for current monitoring period 1 October 2014 to 29 May 2015.
 Note no data available mid-April -mid-May 2015.